 A Marketer’s Dilemma: Choosing What to Automate

 This is our last episode of 2018, and we’re thinking ahead to next year.
 One of the big questions is what are we going to automate in 2019?
-Stephen Yu, Chief Product Officer at Buyer Genomics, joins us again to discuss the importance of planning and setting specific goals when it comes to automation.
+This episode discusses the importance of planning and setting specific goals when it comes to automation.
 We’ll talk about both the benefits and the limitations of automation, and how you can combine automation with a human function to get good results.

-Below is a lightly edited transcript of Episode 34 of the Inevitable Success Podcast with Damian and special guest Stephen Yu.
+Below is a lightly edited transcript of Episode 34 of the Inevitable Success Podcast.

 Damian: We’re thinking a lot about what we’re going to be doing in 2019, and one of the things that came up is what are we going to automate in 2019?
 Stephen, you had a very interesting response to that, which was…?

 Stephen: Do you know what you’re automating?
 You automate things that you know how to do already.
 Automation is not about creating something out of nothing.
 That means you need to have a goal first.
 We talked about that when we talked about the benefits of modeling in general.
 Modeling doesn’t give you any answers—machine learning, or AI, or human-made models—it doesn’t matter what it is.
 You have to know what you want out of it, and deciding that is a uniquely human function.
 Nobody is going to do it for you.

 Damian: Yea and one of the other things that I thought was interesting is if you try to automate things you really don’t know the answer to, who knows what the expected outcome is?
 What could you expect as the outcome?
 It would probably be bad.